 Other speakers at the event included product designer David Yuan, who spoke about emotional communication in product design, and Yifan Li, who presented on the moral implications of self-driving cars.
 There were also performances by the Suzhou Philharmonic Orchestra and Tiger Taiko drumming group.

-The event, which was held in the Grand Theatre of Suzhou’s Culture and Expo Center, featured live simultaneous translation, with audience members listening to translations in English or Chinese through personal audio headsets.
+The event, which was held in the Grand Theatre of Suzhou’s Culture and Arts Centre, featured live simultaneous translation, with audience members listening to translations in English or Chinese through personal audio headsets.

 XJTLU was principal sponsor of the event and promotional videos were shown highlighting the University’s new South Campus, the achievements of its graduates, and the various undergraduate and postgraduate programmes available.